-Grade point averages are based on the number of hours attempted rather than the number of hours passed.
+Grade point averages are based on the number of hours attempted in the GPA rather than the number of hours passed.
 This will include all hours attempted at William Carey University and all transfer credits.
 Grades of "I" (current) "P," "W," and "WP" will not be counted in the total hours attempted.
 Also, for a course that is repeated, the most recent grade for the course will be counted in the hours attempted.

-Sample on transcript:
+Sample on transcript: ATT ERN HRS PTS GPA Term: 12 9 12 27 2.25

-ATT ERN \HRS \\PTS \\\GPA